-The Line 6 Relay G10S is a breeze to set up and has an incredible 130 feet range.
-In most clubs, that’ll allow you to wander off to the bar – maybe even the parking lot – and not lose signal.
+For the all-round best wireless guitar system, the Line 6 Relay G10S is a breeze to set up and has an incredible 130 feet or close to 40 metres range.
+In most clubs, that’ll allow you to wander off to the bar - maybe even the parking lot - and not lose signal.
 The system delivers 24-bit audio quality and selects the strongest frequency upon docking the transmitter with the receiver.
 Clever stuff.

 Designed for use with guitar or bass, the Relay G10S can be housed on a pedalboard or beside your guitar amp as a standalone unit.
 It uses a transmitter with a 1/4-inch connector that attaches to your guitar’s output, much as a Wi-Fi dongle would for a laptop or TV.

 With a full frequency response, a wide dynamic range to ensure your signal does not get compressed en route to your amplifier, 24-bit lossless digital audio quality, and Line 6’s Cable Tone tech to emulate the capacitance of a regular guitar cable, the G10S is an excellent system for the price, and offers fuss-free setup.

 This system ships with Shure’s first pedalboard receiver, the GLX-D6, the GLX-D1 transmitter pack, and the WA305 Premium 1/4-inch to TA4F guitar cable that has a locking thread for secure connections between the transmitter and your guitar.
 Everything feels secure here and super-tough.